Hex Core JS libraries.

 registry=https://npm.pkg.github.com/hex-insights

-This project uses lerna to manage packages.
+This project uses NPM Workspaces to manage packages.

 For more details, see the Development document.